ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 ## Issues

-* 2018-08-23 ~ Theo ~ Better interaction when setting multiple filters
-	* Currently the current filter update overrides all other updates
-	* Handle steps in the data more effectively
 * 2018-08-23 ~ Theo ~ Better display of current values for numeric filters
 	* Currently: only display as a tooltip